zulaica/word_counter/README.md

 ## Requirements

 Word Counter's method is programmed in Ruby and uses Sinatra do display the web view.
+You're gonna want to have both of these installed.

 ## Credits